Kistler-Group/sdbus-cpp/doc/using-sdbus-c++.md

 }
 ```

-It's that simple :)
+Now we have a service with a unique bus name and a D-Bus object available on it.
+Let's write a client.

 ### Providing client implementation based on generated proxies

-To implement a proxy for a remote D-Bus object, we shall create a class representing the object proxy that inherits from all corresponding `*_proxy` classes and -- if applicable -- implements all pure virtual member functions.
-Specifically, the object proxy class shall inherit from the `ProxyInterfaces` template class.
-As its template arguments we shall provide all proxy classes.
-The `ProxyInterfaces` is just a convenience class that hides a few boiler-plate details.
-For example, in its constructor, it creates an `ObjectProxy` instance, and it takes care of proper initialization of all proxy superclasses.
+To implement a proxy for a remote D-Bus object, we shall create a class representing the proxy object.
+This class must inherit from all corresponding `*_proxy` classes (a-ka remote object interfaces, because these classes are as-if interfaces) and -- if applicable -- implement all pure virtual member functions.

+How do we do that technically?
+Simply, our proxy class just needs to inherit from `ProxyInterfaces` variadic template class.
+We fill its template arguments with a list of all generated interface classes.
+The `ProxyInterfaces` is a convenience class that hides a few boiler-plate details.
+For example, in its constructor, it can create a `Proxy` instance for us, and it takes care of proper initialization of all generated interface superclasses.

 ```cpp
 #include <sdbus-c++/sdbus-c++.h>